King Charles II Stakes Preview, Tips, Runners & Trends (Guineas Festival)

 • 2022: Winner in 2 (3) [5 Runners]

-The course which has produced the most winners of the King Charles II Stakes is Newmarket (Rowley), there have been a total of 11 winners of this race who ran at Newmarket (Rowley) last time out.
+The course which has produced the most winners of the King Charles II Stakes is Newmarket (Rowley); there have been a total of 10 winners of this race who ran at Newmarket (Rowley) last time out.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 112 runners, whilst the Female runners have produced 1 winner from a total of 20 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 117 runners, while female runners have produced 1 winner from a total of 18 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Field Of Dream in 2010, winning for Luca Cumani at odds of 33/1 under the guidance of J-P Guillambert.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
-Before placing your bet on the 2025 King Charles II Stakes, head over to see which other runners today are being backed by the best racing tipsters.
+Remember to use the best racing tipsters along with the information on this page to find a bet on the 2027 King Charles II Stakes.

 Route to the King Charles II Stakes

-Many trainers will target races to use as prep races before coming to the King Charles II Stakes, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the King Charles II Stakes.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race